I. Historical evolution of the community of Roman

-In 1936 the Community had the following institutions: school for boys with 200 students, school for girls with 160 students, nursery school with 50 children, the hospital providing mostly free services to the Jewish population but also to non Jews, the only bath for the city and the cemetery.
+In 1936 the Community owned the following institutions: the school for boys with 200 students, the school for girls with 160 students, the kindergarten with 50 children, the hospital providing mostly free services to the Jewish population but also to non Jews, the only bath of the city and the cemetery.
 It sustained a school dining hall and a home for seniors.

 In 1940, with the occasion of Passover, a military canteen was organized where 250 soldiers and displaced Jews were served meals twice a day, lunch and supper.

 In June 1941, the permanent commission of the Community Board formed a committee for the resettlement of refugees, composed of: Uşer Beram, Avram Ghertner, Meer Iosub and A. Bayer.
 Another committee was responsible for the community work: Attorney Arnold Cramer, Rabbi Mendel Frankel and B. Friedman.
 The committee led by Simon Kisler was responsible for the organization and operation of a canteen to feed the needy.